GoodPraxis/goodpraxis-site/src/projects/cotcc.md

 type: "Web development"
 style: "light"
 services: ["Front-end development", "Back-end development", "User experience design"]
+testimonial: "We've worked with Good Praxis many times now, and each time we've found them to be extremely collaborative, imaginative and responsible.
+They go out of their way to create the best possible digital experience to advance for the cause we're all working for."
+testimonial_author: "Naresh Ramchandani, Founder, Do The Green Thing"
 ---
 Good Praxis has helped [Do The Green Thing](https://dothegreenthing.com/) create an online gallery showcasing work by black artists and artists of colour